keeperofkey/BrainStation/reports/unit_3/spendmsmart_4.md

 # PURPOSE & SCOPE

 ## PURPOSE

-> \[!NOTE\]
-> Instructions: Describe the purpose of your organization’s Incident Response Plan.
-If appropriate to your organization, the example provided below can be used.

 This Incident Response Plan exists to ensure Spendology Solutions is prepared to manage cyber incidents in an effective and efficient manner.
 Cyber